 In this article, we’ll discuss what a style guide is, as well as why and how you should create one.
 We’ll also point out existing examples you can emulate when compiling yours.
 Let’s get started!

-In a nutshell, a web design style guide is a reference source where you collect and present all of the design decisions for your website.
-This includes its color scheme, typography, spacing, icons, imagery, and much more.
+A web design style guide is a reference source where you collect and present all of the design decisions for your website.
+This includes its color scheme, typography, spacing, icons, imagery, and all the visual language used on your site.

 As a web designer, you’ve likely heard the terms “style guide” and “design system” a lot.
 Although they are related concepts, there are also some significant differences.